 What started out as experimental photographs taken on a mobile phone blossomed out into something much bigger.
-I am a convert to phone photography.
+I will admit that I am a convert to phone photography.
 The change in my attitude towards mobile phone images really started after picking an iPhone up.
-The mobile phone camera was a gimmick or a toy before that, at least in my eyes.
+Before that the mobile phone camera was a gimmick or a toy of limited use, at least in my eyes.
 Simply put, it was only suitable for snapshot family photos or capturing a night out with friends.
 Maybe the early camera phones were exactly that, but the technology and the image quality has moved on at a fast pace.
 The iPhone (and other smart phones) changed everything.
 The small size and excellent photo software apps made the phone a camera, darkroom and distribution tool – all in one.

 During the summer of 2010, i’d used an iPhone to photograph the making of a film in Whitby for the Solo Photo Book project, an online project where the aim was to create a PDF photography book with 35+ images, in just 31 days.
 The resulting ‘Polaroid’ type images taken for the project looked great and i really believed that i’d pretty much reached the end of what i could do with a phone.
 Wrong again.
 During the summer of 2011, the Solo Photo Book Month project came up again, and I was faced with a problem – i had no idea what to shoot.
 Just a week before my Solo Photo Book Month project was due to start, i was out taking a few images, here and there, using my iPhone, when i started using the Hipstamatic iPhone photography app for monochrome images.
 The basic idea for what eventually became the Sea, Sky, Sand and Street book started right there.
 Simplicity was key, with the images to be displayed in the order they were shot, to form a loose narrative structure guiding the viewer through the various locations.
 A gritty black and white tone was used to stay away from the distraction of colour and the picture postcard style, as well as make a change from shooting colour as i had on previous book projects.